pa4080/cron-gui-launcher/README.md

 ## Usage

-Before crating a Cron job that uses Cron-GIU-Launcher with you can test how it works from the command line.
+Before creating a Cron job that uses Cron-GIU-Launcher with you can test how it works from the command line.
 For this purpose you can open a TTY (Ctrl+Alt+F1 on Ubuntu 16.04), and try to run something in your Desktop session from that point.
 Or establish SHH connection to your machine from a remote host (or even you can use `ssh localhost`), and try to run something in your Desktop session from that point.
 The syntax is identical as the one that should be used in the Cron job.
 Example:

 ````bash
 cron-gui-launcher 'gnome-calculator' 'a short description'